 Which Country Is Called the Land of Elephants?

-Laos is often referred to as the “Land of a Thousand Elephants” and historically had a large population of elephants.
-However, due to habitat loss and poaching, the elephant population in Laos has declined significantly in recent years.
+Laos is often referred to as the “Land of a Thousand Elephants” because historically, it had super large population of elephants.
+Sadly this is not quite the case anymore.
+Due to habitat loss and poaching, the elephant population in Laos has declined significantly in recent years.
 It is estimated that there are currently only a few hundred elephants remaining in the wild in Laos.

 Several other countries have been referred to as the “Land of Elephants” due to their large elephant populations and cultural significance of the animal.